-TOR ANNEX E: MTR Ratings
+ANNEX E: MTR Ratings

-Ra Ratings for Progress Towards Results: (one rating for each outcome and for the objective) 6 Highly Satisfactory (HS) The objective/outcome is expected to achieve or exceed all its end-of-project targets, without major shortcomings.
+Ratings for Progress Towards Results: (one rating for each outcome and for the objective) 6 Highly Satisfactory (HS) The objective/outcome is expected to achieve or exceed all its end-of-project targets, without major shortcomings.
 The progress towards the objective/outcome can be presented as "good practice".
-5 Satisfactory (S) The objective/outcome is expected to achieve most of its end-of-project targets, with only minor shortcomings.
+5 Satisfactory (S) (S) The objective/outcome is expected to achieve most of its end-of-project targets, with only minor shortcomings.
 4 Moderately Satisfactory (MS) The objective/outcome is expected to achieve most of its end-of-project targets but with significant shortcomings.
-3 Moderately Unsatisfactory (HU) The objective/outcome is expected to achieve its end-of-project targets with major shortcomings.
-2 Unsatisfactory (U) The objective/outcome is expected not to achieve most of its end-of-project targets.
-1 Highly Unsatisfactory (HU) The objective/outcome has failed to achieve its midterm targets, and is not expected to achieve any of its end-of-project targets.